codelex-io/pro-cybersecurity-for-developers/README.md

 - ✨ Some more magik if we have time left ✨

 ## What's the plan
-As mentioned previously - everything cannot be fully covered in such a brief timespan, so we will have to adapt and improvise.
-Meaning - as much as possible practical demos will be done in sessions, leaving most of the student assignments as homeworks
+As mentioned previously - not everything can be fully covered in such a brief timespan, so we will have to adapt and improvise.

+Meaning - as much as possible practical demos will be done in sessions, leaving most of the student assignments as homeworks.

+Assignments involving the challenges will be marked with 👾 symbol.\
+The more 👾👾👾, the harder it should be (but of course, depends on your previous experience on subject).

 ## Requirements

-Basic understanding of how web application works and interacts with different services:
+**Basic understanding of how web application works and interacts with different services:**

 - HTTP GET/POST requests and headers
 - Basic JS